ice-bit/Mint/README.md

 # License
-Copyright (c) Marco Cetica 2022 under MIT license.
-You can read the terms of the MIT license [here](https://choosealicense.com/licenses/mit/).
+Copyright (c) Marco Cetica 2022 under GPLv3 license.
+You can read the terms of the GPLv3 license [here](https://choosealicense.com/licenses/gpl-3.0/).